Mark H. Hayden Mark-et al. Logo

 Defrag -> Start, Programs, Accessories, System Tools

-*note* Scandisk & Defrag usually need to be run in safe mode, otherwise they will continue to restart and never finish.
+*note* Scandisk & Defrag sometimes need to be run in safe mode, otherwise they will continue to restart and never finish.

 For safe mode: Keep hitting F8 on your keyboard just as your computer starts to boot up (before the Windows "splash screen" appears).

-Windows Updates ->http://windowsupdate.microsoft.com, Get ALL of them in each of the categories except foreign languages.
+Windows updates -> Windows Updates or http://windowsupdate.microsoft.com, Get ALL of them in each of the categories except foreign languages.

 Anti-Virus Updates -> good programs should update themselves, but it is a good idea to manually make sure they are updating regularly.